SublimeText/AdvancedNewFile/README.md

 You can create an alias to quickly navigate to a directory.
 Simply type in the alias followed by a colon, as with specifying a top level folder.
 Then specify the path as you would normally.
 Note that a top level folder with the same name as an alias will take precedence.
 For more information, see "Settings"

 ### Tab Autocompletion:
 After typing in a partial path, simply hit tab to autocomplete it.
 Continue to hit tab to cycle through the options.
+Currently, this leverages the built in autocomplete functionality.
+Future may leverage a custom completion.
+As such, text in the input field will also include stings seperated by predefined word separators.

 ## Keymaps